Australian-Imaging-Service/charts/docs/Charts/Deployment/Istio-Setup.md

 This time it works.
 OK so we have a working Istio service mesh with correctly applied Mutual TLS and Authorization Policies.

 {{< alert >}}
 This is only a tiny fraction of what Istio can do, so please go to their website for more information.
+You should try to lock down permissions further than specified above.

 https://istio.io/latest/docs/
 {{< /alert >}}